sidebase/nuxt-session/README.md

     - `DELETE /api/session`: Delete the current session
     - `POST /api/session`: Overwrite the current session data
     - `PATCH /api/session`: Add to the current session data
-- ✔️ Storage via [unjs/unstorage](https://github.com/unjs/unstorage) - use memory, redis, fs, cloudflare-kv, ... to store your session data
+- ✔️ Storage via [unjs/unstorage](https://github.com/unjs/unstorage) - use memory, redis, fs, cloudflare-kv, ... drivers to store your session data
 - ✔️ Automatic session and storage cleanup on expiry

 Use the module-playground (see playground below) to play around with the module.
 Read the [documentation](#documentation) if you want to learn about the library without starting your local environment.